furthlab/pyrrolidine-DMBO/README.md

-# pyrrolidine-DMBO
-A Punch to the Face: Does Cycloalkane Fusion Give Dibenzocyclooctynes an Edge in Tetrazine Ligation?
+# A Punch to the Face: Does Cycloalkane Fusion Give Dibenzocyclooctynes an Edge in Tetrazine Ligation?